 The 1947 World Series pitted the Dodgers against the New York Yankees.
 Gregg made his first Series appearance in the fifth inning of Game Two, allowing an inherited runner to score and surrendering another run in two innings of work.

 In Game Four, Gregg relieved rookie starter Harry Taylor, who faced only four batters and left with his team down 1–0 and the bases loaded with nobody out.
 Gregg disposed of the threat and surrendered just one run over the next six innings.
 His performance held the Yankees at bay and helped set the stage for Cookie Lavagetto’s two-out, ninth-inning double that spoiled Floyd Bevens’s potential no-hitter and won the game for Brooklyn.

 Gregg’s outstanding performance in Game Four prompted Shotton to name him his Game Seven starter.
-It was a surprise move for a pitcher who had been working almost exclusively out of the bullpen since midseason.
+It was a surprise move for a pitcher who had split his time between starting and relief since midseason.
 But Gregg was not up to the task.
 His line for the game was three and two-thirds innings-pitched, three hits, three earned runs, four walks, and three strikeouts.
 The Yankees went on to win the game, with Gregg taking the loss.

 On December 8, 1947 the Dodgers traded Gregg and pitcher Vic Lombardi to the Pittsburgh Pirates for third baseman Billy Cox, utility infielder Gene Mauch, and pitcher Preacher Roe.
 In a separate deal that day, the Dodgers sold Dixie Walker to the Pirates for the $10,000 waiver price.